Alex Cooper’s ‘Call Her Daddy’ success is empowering women’s sports podcasters, too. Her latest deal marks a ‘landscape shift.’

 » READ MORE: Why are Amazon and ION investing in the WNBA and NWSL?
 Because it’s smart business.

 Nine-figure deals attached to a podcast are unusual, but Leah Reis-Dennis, Audacy’s vice president of podcast content strategy and business development, mentioned Office Ladies as another show with a long-term deal.
-The podcast is hosted by Angela Kinsey and Jenna Fischer, who starred on the hit sitcom, The Office.
+The podcast is hosted by Angela Kinsey and Jenna Fischer, who starred on the hit sitcom The Office.

 “Shows like [Call Her Daddy are] valuable to a network, for its audience, for its brand, for its host personality,” Reis-Dennis said.
 “We just did a big deal with Office Ladies. … And that’s another show where it’s been around for many years, so it has a really loyal and devoted following, and the hosts themselves have such a powerful brand and a powerful audience that it makes for a really attractive deal for a network.”

 For the last three years, Seerat Sohi has covered the WNBA and NBA for The Ringer, a sports and culture website.
-At previous stops, she primarily produced written content but has pivoted from that as a host of the The Ringer WNBA Show podcast on Spotify.
+At previous stops, she primarily produced written content, but she has pivoted from that as a host of the The Ringer WNBA Show podcast on Spotify.
 The Ringer launched her WNBA podcast earlier this year amid the league’s record growth.

 “I think it’s really important, especially as it pertains to conversations that need to be had that are more sensitive that deal with topics like racism, homophobia, transphobia, misogyny,” Sohi said by email.
 “We’re seeing that in the WNBA coverage right now, for example, where a lot of mainstream coverage has slanted in a way that I don’t think has been really humanizing or understanding of the perspective of the players who are speaking out about these things.
 And I think that just having more diverse voices that can understand that experience is really important.